DataExpert-ZachWilson-V4/capstone-project-human_beings/README.md

 #### 1. Problem Statement

 The objective of this project is to develop a system that uses weather data to trigger personalized food advertisements and restaurant suggestions for users.
-By leveraging the dataset from Zomato, we aim to enhance user experience by recommending food and restaurants that align with current weather conditions.
+By leveraging the weather dataset from Zomato(See Doordash) - India's largest food delievery startup, we aim to enhance user experience by recommending food and restaurants that align with current weather conditions.
 This can help increase user engagement and satisfaction, and assist restaurants in managing demand more effectively.
+Our idea is human craving for food is vastly dependent on the day-to-day weather, we'll be using the weather data collected from 60 cities with 1 minute refresh rate and calculating what kind of food items we should suggest our users, we also can help restaurants maintain load by forecasting the demand of the food.

 #### 2. Project Scope